mike-thompson-day8/cljsbuild-none-test-seed/README.md

 Building a big `test.js` each time meant my compiles took too long, and this made iterative development cycles feel slow and clunky.
 Flow was broken.
-It wasn't good enough!!
 I needed the near-instant compile time that comes from combining `:optimizations :none` and `lein cljsbuild auto <testname>`

 So, I figured out how to make it happen.
 And this repo shows how.

 The key bits of this repo are:

 * a browser-based unittest runner `test.html` (found in this root directory).
-It will aloow you to debug unittests using chrome dev-tools.
+It will allow you to debug unittests using chrome dev-tools.
 You can forget the command line and just refresh a browser page to see your unittest results.